SchmidtDSE/spectral_trend_database/myst/sections/examples.md

 ## Computations and Visualizations

 This workflow allows us to efficiently perform computations and visualize the data.
 Here's a quick visualization of our data of NDVI and the NDVI exponentially weighted moving average (with a 10 day window).
-We can then additionally add to the visualizion a computed trend, namely the difference between the normalized difference vegetation index and the normalized difference water index.
+We can then additionally add to the visualization a computed trend, namely the difference between the normalized difference vegetation index and the normalized difference water index.

 :::{embed} #nb.ndvi_vs_ema
 :::